OpenFn/kit/.changeset/forty-boats-poke.md

 ---

 Include language-common in package descriptions
-Only document exported functions with a description
+Only document public functions
+Exclude beta file from documentation